tarantool/tarantool/changelogs/unreleased/gh-5272-sync-timeout-default.md

 ## feature/replication

-* Added a compat option "box_cfg_replication_sync_timeout" to control the default value of "replication_sync_timeout" box.cfg option.
-Old default is 300 seconds and new default is 0.
-The noticeable difference in new behavior is that `box.cfg{replication = ""}` call returns before the node is synced with remote instances.
-If one expects the node to be writable once `box.cfg` returns, this can be achieved with new behavior by calling `box.ctl.wait_rw()` after `box.cfg{replication=...}`.
+* A new `compat` option `box_cfg_replication_sync_timeout` was added to control the default value of `replication_sync_timeout` option of `box.cfg`.
+  The old default is 300 seconds, and new default is 0.
+The noticeable difference in the new behavior is that `box.cfg{replication = ""}` call now returns before the node is synced with remote instances.
+If you need the node to be writable once `box.cfg` returns, you can achieve it with new behavior by calling `box.ctl.wait_rw()` after `box.cfg{replication=...}`.

-  By default the option is "old" and will be switched to "new" in the next major release.
-If you wish to try out the new behaviour, you have to set the option to "new" before the initial `box.cfg{}` call in your application (gh-5272).
+  By default, the option value is "old" and will be switched to "new" in the next major release.
+To switch to the new behavior, set the option to "new" **before** the initial `box.cfg{}` call in your application (gh-5272).